zyteo/lovely_money/README.md

 - 9 Jul: Adding more functions to the add a transaction button - adjusted date picker, added time picker, adjusted amount and comment fields.

+Added another currencies code list to constants file so that a dropdown list can be used when adding transactions.

 ```

 ---